mangrove-labs/mangrovelabs-concept-paper/README.md

 Clients would include the following: municipal governments on the state, county and city level as well as, journalists, academic institutions, non-profits and foundations.

-Verticals of interest: civic engagement, economic development, sea level rise, safety and justice, health, bettering tech education and jobs
+Verticals of interest: civic engagement, economic development, including issues related to the digital divide and economic disperity, sea level rise, safety and justice, health, bettering tech education and jobs

 ## Market Analysis